 - Read along with a speech synthetic voice

-- Bookmark to the word, page, chapter or unit
+- Bookmark to the word, page, unit, or chapter

-- Jump to any page, chapter or section of the book
+- Move to any page, chapter, or section of the book

-CSMT DAISY 2.02 and DAISY 3.0 books can be opened and played in many open source or commercial DAISY software players , Hardware players or Mobile Applications depending on the book and the player specifications.
-Adaptive Multimedia Information System (AMIS) is one of the DAISY playerback software and is developed by DAISY Consortium.
+CSMT DAISY 2.02 and DAISY 3.0 books can be opened and played in many open source or commercial DAISY software players , hardware players , or mobile applications depending on the book and the player specifications.
+Adaptive Multimedia Information System (AMIS) is a DAISY playback software developed by DAISY Consortium.

 Some of the AMIS features include:

 - Support full-text/full-audio, audio-only, and text-only DAISY 2.02 and DAISY 3 books

 - Self-voicing player (meaning no specialized screen-reading software is needed in order to be used by visually impaired people)

 - Books are played with synchronized phrase-level highlighting